Xiru-Wang/pipex/README.md

 # execve() transforms the calling process into a new process.

 int execve(const char *path, char *const argv[], char *const envp[]);

 - path: the new process file (an executable object file) whose name is pointed to by path

-- argv: 2d array(null-terminated),the first element should be the name of the executed program
+- argv: 2d array(null-terminated), the first element should be the name of the executed program

 RETURN VALUES

 The successful call has NO process to return to.

 If execve() does return to the calling process(return value: -1), an error has occurred; errno is set to indicate the error.
 ```